-- 10 Specify the password you want to use for authentication by the designated MySQL database user, then press Enter.
-The following prompt is displayed: Retype password: - 11 Retype the password, then press Enter.
+10 Specify the password you want to use for authentication by the designated PostgreSQL database user, then press Enter.
+The following prompt is displayed:

+11 Retype the password, then press Enter.

 After you retype the new audit database password, the configuration interview for the Orchestrator Server continues normally.